-The School of Diplomacy works with students to tailor internship experiences to individual interests and career goals.
+The School of Diplomacy works with students to tailor internship experiences and career development advisement to individual interests and career goals.

 Students from around the world choose Seton Hall's School of Diplomacy and International Relations for its distinguished academic curriculum and its outstanding career network.
-The Office of Internships and Career Development at the School of Diplomacy works with students to strategically align academic and real-world experience with career goals.
+The Office of Internships and Career Development in collaboration with the Office of Professional Services at the School of Diplomacy works with students to strategically align academic and real-world experience with career goals.

 Learning to Lead

 Students are encouraged to explore internships globally during the summer months to gain valuable experience in federal government, public policy institutes, international development and humanitarian aid, human rights, and private enterprise.
-Scholarship funds are available for international internships, and have been awarded to support internship expenses in the Philippines, Bhutan, Honduras and more.
+Scholarship funds are available for international internships, and have been awarded to support internship expenses in the Peru, South Korea, Cameroon and more.

-Graduate Grace Chung (B.S.'10) interned at the foreign desk of McClatchy newspapers in Washington, D.C.
+Undergraduate alumna Grace Chung interned at the foreign desk of McClatchy newspapers in Washington, D.C.
 “Where else could an undergraduate get a press pass, the chance to regularly attend congressional hearings on Capitol Hill, and the opportunity to write stories about controversial issues like the release of Guantanamo detainees?”
 Grace asks.
 Search Grace Chung's articles.

 - American Red Cross